voucherly/voucherly-docs/docs/guides/intro/getting-started/index.md

 # Getting started

-The steps below will guide you on how to integrate your platform with our APIs.
+The instructions below will guide you on how to integrate your platform with our APIs.

-## Configuration Steps
+## Configuration

 ### 1. Create a Sandbox account
 Visit the [Dashboard][dashboard] and register a new account.